-Figure 3-10 Quick Setup - Static IP
+Figure 3-8 Quick Setup - Static IP

-- > IP Address This is the WAN IP address seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - > Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 5.
-Click Next to continue, the Wireless settings page will appear as shown in Figure 3-11.
+- IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
+Your ISP will provide you with the IP address you need to enter here.
+Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address.
+Your IPS will provide you with the subnet mask which is usually 255.255.255.0. - Default Gateway Your ISP will provide you with the Gateway address which is the ISP server's address.
+Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - Secondary DNS (Optional) If your ISP provides another DNS server, enter it into this field.

+5. Click Next to continue, the Wireless settings page will appear as shown in Figure 3-9.